yares28/MyPortfolio/README.md

 - `projects-section.tsx`: Update your projects
 - `contact-section.tsx`: Update your contact information

-### Styling

-The portfolio uses Tailwind CSS for styling.
-You can customize the colors, fonts, and other design elements by editing:

-- `tailwind.config.js`: Update the theme configuration
-- `src/index.css`: Update global styles and animations

 ## Deployment

 Build the production version of the app: